-- serious shortcomings in the knowledge and proficiency of the doctoral student that have been revealed by follow-ups but that have not been remedied; - supervision has repeatedly and to a large extent failed to meet the requirements in these guidelines; - one of the parties has repeatedly failed to meet his/her commitments under the ISP without valid reason; - there have been repeated failures to follow up the programme under chapter 6.2 of these guidelines without valid reason.
+- Serious shortcomings in the knowledge and proficiency of the doctoral student that have been revealed by follow-ups but that have not been remedied. - Supervision has repeatedly and to a large extent failed to meet the requirements in these guidelines. - One of the parties has repeatedly failed to meet their commitments under the ISP without valid reason. - There have been repeated failures to follow up the programme under chapter 6.2 of these guidelines without valid reason.

-If the deficiencies cannot be remedied using ordinary planning and follow-up procedures, a new and more detailed ISP must be drawn up.
+If the deficiencies cannot be remedied using ordinary planning and follow-up procedures, a new and more detailed individual study plan must be drawn up.

 This new ISP must be followed up regularly at short intervals; the result of the follow-ups must be reported to the faculty board.

 The head of department and the faculty board are responsible for providing adequate supervision for the doctoral student.
-If the use of the new ISP does not remedy the deficiencies, and the faculty board decides that the principal supervisor has not met his/her commitments, a change of supervisor must be decided.
+If the use of the new ISP does not remedy the deficiencies, and the faculty board decides that the principal supervisor has not met their commitments, a change of supervisor must be decided.

-If the use of the new ISP does not remedy the deficiencies, and the faculty board decides that the doctoral student has not met his/her commitments, further investigation will be necessary.
+If the use of the new ISP does not remedy the deficiencies, and the faculty board decides that the doctoral student has not met their commitments, further investigation will be necessary.
 Relevant documentation (all ISPs, any follow-up reports, etc.) must be included in the file on the matter.
-With the support of the Legal Affairs Unit and other experts the faculty board must investigate the matter and give the parties involved the opportunity to express their views.
+With the support of the Legal Affairs Unit and other experts, the faculty board must investigate the matter and give the parties involved the opportunity to express their views.
 If the doctoral student's mother tongue is not Swedish, and the student is not comfortable speaking English in such a delicate situation, the support of an interpreter must be provided if the student so requests.
-If, following this investigation, the faculty board decides that the doctoral student has substantially failed to meet his/her obligations, the faculty board will propose withdrawal of the right to supervision and other resources for the doctoral student.
+If, following this investigation, the faculty board decides that the doctoral student has substantially failed to meet their obligations, the faculty board will propose withdrawal of the right to supervision and other resources for the doctoral student.
 Documentation of the matter will then be collated so that it can be examined by SLU's head of legal affairs.
-The head of legal affair's assessment will be included in the material forming the basis for the vice-chancellor's decision.
-A faculty board representative will present the matter to the vice-chancellor, who decides on withdrawal of the right to supervision under HEO chapter 6, section 30 of the Higher Education Ordinance.
+The head of legal affairs' assessment will be included in the material forming the basis for the Vice-Chancellor's decision.
+A faculty board representative will present the matter to the vice-chancellor, who decides on withdrawal of the right to supervision under chapter 6, section 30 of the Higher Education Ordinance.

-8. Examination
+8. Assessment

-HEO, ch 6, s 33: The qualification descriptors for PhDs and doctorates in the fine, applied and performing arts lay down that an approved doctoral thesis is required for the award of these degrees.
+HEO, ch 6, s 33 The qualification descriptors for PhD's and doctorates in the fine, applied and performing arts lay down that an approved doctoral thesis is required for the award of these degrees.

 The doctoral thesis shall be presented and defended orally in public.
-A faculty examiner (opponent) shall be appointed for this presentation.
+A faculty examiner (external reviewer) shall be appointed for this presentation.

-- S 34: At least one of those participating in the grading of a doctoral thesis shall be someone who does not have a post at the higher education institution awarding the degree.
-Ordinance (2010:1064). - S 35: A higher education institution may issue regulations on the grading system to be used and on public defences and grading in other respects.
+S 34 At least one of those participating in the grading of a doctoral thesis shall be someone who does not have a post at the higher education institution awarding the degree.
+Ordinance (2010:1064).

+S 35 A higher education institution may issue regulations on the grading system to be used and on public defences and grading in other respects.

-Administrative Procedure Act, s 11: The person charged with handling a matter is disqualified:
+The Administrative Procedure Act, section 16 The person charged with handling a matter is disqualified: